jexuswebserver/jexus-contrib/comparison.en.md

 | Failed Request Tracing | Complete | No | |
 | Other IIS features | Complete | No | |

+*: Mono 3.2 is recommended, in which the Mono guys fixed most known issues.
+**: Other differences include but not limited to,
+1. Compared to IIS, Jexus uses a built-in algorithm to perform ping instead of providing related settings.
+2. Jexus worker process is fully managed.